 Many states also offer specialized alternative teacher certification pathways for career and technical education teachers.
-In some states, this allows educators enter the career tech field with only an associate’s degree or a high school diploma, along with at least five years of relevant work experience.
+In some states, this allows educators to enter the career tech field with only an associate’s degree or a high school diploma, along with at least five years of relevant work experience.
 Most states require a period of student teaching or other supervised teaching experience in order to qualify for a teaching certificate, which is required in public K-12 schools.
 In some career tech subjects, like accounting, a master’s degree in the subject to be taught may be preferred by some schools.
 Earning a graduate degree can also help vocational teachers qualify for teaching positions in colleges and/or universities.

 Vocational Teacher Salary and Job Outlook

-The US Bureau of Labor Statistics reports that in 2015, career and technical education teachers in middle schools had a median wage of $55,190, in high schools a median wage of $56,130, and in postsecondary settings a median wage of $49,470.1 Salaries for vocational teachers are affected by factors including location, educational attainment, subjects taught, and job experience.
+The Bureau of Labor Statistics reports that in 2018, career and technical education teachers in middle schools had a median annual wage of $59,230, in high schools a median annual wage of $60,250, and in postsecondary settings a median annual wage of $53,120.1 Salaries for vocational teachers are affected by many factors including location, educational attainment, subjects taught, and job experience.
 Job growth for vocational teachers is expected to be around -1% through 2028, which is slower than average for all occupations.1 This limited growth is due in part to a refocus on more traditional core subjects such as English and math due to federal testing requirements that impact school funding.
-However, as the need increases for workers with technical skills, there will be a higher demand for vocational teachers.
-This is especially true at the postsecondary level, where job growth for career and technical educators is expected to reach 7% through 2024.1
+However, as the need increases for workers with technical skills, there will be a higher demand for vocational teachers.1

 - President, Alabama Association of Agricultural Education, Kelly Pritchett Mullins